 Upcoming Research Opportunities

-Access to open opportunities (fellowships, awards, training, research, funding, etc.) of interest to NEALS members can be found here.
-Please contact Carly Doyle, NEALS Communications and Outreach Coordinator, at email@example.com to submit an announcement for posting on the website.
+Access to open opportunities (fellowships, awards, training, research, funding, career, etc.) of interest to NEALS members can be found here.
+Please contact Carly Allen, NEALS Communications and Outreach Manager, at firstname.lastname@example.org to submit an announcement for posting on the website.

 MDA Request for Applications: Drug Development in Neuromuscular Disease